-After diagnosis with Multiple Sclerosis the course of the disease can vary enormously in different individuals.
 Medical treatment of the disease depends on the nature of the symptoms experienced.
-Most people will have medical drug treatment either to reduce an inflammatory episode or to attempt to slow and modify the disease progression these drugs are known as Disease Modifying Drugs.
+Most people will have medication either to reduce the inflammatory episode or to attempt to slow down and modify the disease progression.

-Although Multiple Sclerosis is often considered a progressive condition, in our experience almost all patients can still benefit and make positive changes as a result of therapy input.
+Although Multiple Sclerosis is often considered to be a progressive neurological condition, in our experience almost all patients benefit from rehabilitation and make positive change to their quality of life as a result of therapy input.